 This course consists in a balanced mix between self-paced material and live online activities.
 This format will bring to your own devices the course material and interactions with instructors, teaching assistants and other participants.

-During the first half of the course, you will be guided in the course material via video lectures and will apply the theory into practice through small work assignments.
+During the first and the second week in the course, you will be guided in the course material via video lectures and live classes with the course instructor.
+In addition, you will apply the theory into practice through homework assignments.

-The second part of the course will consist of lab sessions, in which the instructor will guide you in practical exercises in STATA, during a set of live online events.
+The third week of the course will consist in lab sessions, in which the instructor and teaching associate will guide you in practical exercises in STATA, during a set of live online events.